mabrobotics/MD80-x-CANdle-Documentation/md_x_candle_ecosystem_overview/Output encoder.md

   - Valid modes
   - Description
 * - AS5047_CENTER
-  - STARTUP / MOTION / REPORT / MAIN
+  - STARTUP / MOTION / REPORT / MAIN / CALIBRATED_REPORT
   - \-
 * - AS5047_OFFAXIS
   - STARTUP
-  - the configuration is much more noisy than the axial placement
+  - This configuration is much more noisy than the axial placement
 * - MB053SFA17BENT00
-  - STARTUP / MOTION / REPORT / MAIN
+  - STARTUP / MOTION / REPORT / MAIN / CALIBRATED_REPORT
   - \-
+* - CM_OFFAXIS
+  - STARTUP
+  - Only offaxis configuration is supported
 ```

-Steps to add an external encoder to the MD80 setup:
+Steps to add an external encoder to the driver setup:

 * make sure the encoder sensor is placed correctly: